54% STRIDE (LRN) CRASH: Hagens Berman Scrutinizing Stride (LRN) Over Alleged "Ghost Students" Fraud and Concealed Tech Failure

 News provided byHagens Berman Sobol Shapiro LLP

-SAN FRANCISCO, Dec.
-30, 2025 /PRNewswire/ -- National shareholder rights law firm Hagens Berman is issuing a reminder to investors in Stride, Inc. (NYSE: LRN) that the deadline to move the Court for appointment as lead plaintiff in the pending securities class action lawsuit is January 12, 2026.
+SAN FRANCISCO , Jan.
+1, 2026 /PRNewswire/ -- National shareholder rights law firm Hagens Berman is issuing a reminder to investors in Stride, Inc. (NYSE: LRN) that the deadline to move the Court for appointment as lead plaintiff in the pending securities class action lawsuit is January 12, 2026.
 The firm urges investors who suffered substantial losses in LRN to contact Hagens Berman now to discuss their rights.

 The lawsuit seeks to recover investor losses sustained after the purported disclosure of two distinct, alleged fraudulent schemes: inflated enrollment figures (using "Ghost Students") and a catastrophic technology platform failure.
 The cumulative impact of these disclosures caused the stock to crash 54% in a single day, leading to a sudden loss of billions in market capitalization.